saif-ellafi/foundryvtt-excalidraw-journals/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/saif-ellafi/foundryvtt-excalidraw-journals/total?logo=GitHub) ![GitHub release (latest by date)](https://img.shields.io/github/downloads/saif-ellafi/foundryvtt-excalidraw-journals/latest/total) ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/saif-ellafi/foundryvtt-excalidraw-journals) ![GitHub issues](https://img.shields.io/github/issues-raw/saif-ellafi/foundryvtt-excalidraw-journals)
+# ABANDONED

+Please use [Journal Whiteboard](https://foundryvtt.com/packages/journal-whiteboard) instead, which is better and supported in Foundry V11.

+Thank you for supporting this module while it lived :)

 # Excalidraw Journals for Foundry VTT

 Excalidraw is a free and open source collaborative virtual whiteboard for sketching and diagrams.
 With this, you can brainstorm together very easily with your players.